Keen Targhee III Mid - Women's Review

 Our Analysis and Test Results

-With a stiff and supportive design, solid soles, and an upper that protects and provides comfort, the Targhee Mid III are boots that have it all.
+With a stiff and supportive design, a solid outsole, and an upper that protects and provides comfort for a wide foot, the Targhee Mid III has it all.
 This version is a bit sleeker in design than previous models, though they weigh nearly the same.
-Their profile is elegant and makes them feel light on your feet, even though the Targhee III are supportive enough for an all-day hike or a multi-day backpacking trip.
-We would take these boots anywhere.
+Their profile makes them much bulkier than other boots that we tested, but they still feel light on the feet, even though the wide and stable base is supportive enough for an all-day hike or a multi-day backpacking trip.

 Performance Comparison